Strengths, Weaknesses, Opportunities and Threats (SWOT) Analysis Matrix

 What is a SWOT Analysis?

-A SWOT analysis is a strategic planning technique used to help a person or organization identify its Strengths, Weaknesses, Opportunities, and Threats related to business competition or project planning.
-It provides a structured framework for reviewing strategy, position, and direction.
+A SWOT analysis is a strategic planning technique used to help a person or organization identify its Strengths, Weaknesses, Opportunities, and Threats.
+This tool now includes the advanced cross-analysis (TOWS) matrix to generate four strategic action types: SO, ST, WO, WT.

 Brief History & Purpose